 My background and demographic would make many a stranger think I’m the prime target for whom today’s Republican Party would be after.
 The one thing that makes me not a target is…because I’m transsexual.
-I was born female, but underwent a sex change to live as a man.
+I was born female, but underwent a sex change to live my life as a man.

 I grew up about an hour from you.
 You know what our general region is like.

 I came of age as a lesbian during the Bush years.
 I remember the fear my friends went through when DADT was actively promoted, states actively banned marriage equality, foster care, adoption by same-sex couples.
 At the time, I had no desire to have kids or a family, so at the time they meant nothing to me.
-Well over 15 years later, as a man, I have come to sympathize with my siblings in the LGBTQ+ community.
+Well over 15 years later, as a man, I have come to sympathize with my siblings in the LGBT community.
 The fact I can live as a man, especially because I look and sound like one, and be able to marry a woman someday, I’m lucky compared to our siblings because she and I would be like any straight couple and don’t have to worry about a justice of the peace denying us a license or performing the marriage ceremony.
-My queer siblings should have the same rights as I do, as my parents do, to marry whomever they want, to live however we want, without fear of social, legal, financial, or other degradation.
+My LGB siblings should have the same rights as I do, as my parents do, to marry whomever they want, to live however we want, without fear of social, legal, financial, or other degradation.

 Please work hard to bring back faith in the US and its representation of equality for all.